 Business in New York is fairly insular.
 There wasn’t much publishing or advertising located in the Twin Towers: those offices were mainly for financial firms and international trade.
 So neither Linda nor I personally knew anyone who perished on 9/11.
 With one degree of separation, though, plenty, and the carnage spreads remarkably fast when you start counting up friends of friends.

 We were scared and shook up, and for a brief moment, the rest of the country had our backs.
 What we didn’t know was that in Washington, some neoconservatives had been waiting for a spectacular, motivating national trauma, “like Pearl Harbor,” as an excuse to unilaterally change the map in the Middle East – and this was it!
 Most people don’t remember that the president’s job approval ratings were already cratering that summer.
-9/11 was the best thing that ever happened to George W. Bush.
+In a political sense, 9/11 was the best thing that ever happened to George W. Bush.
 It’s almost certainly responsible for his narrow “re-election” three years later.
 It allowed him to prosecute a war without end entirely on credit (Osama bin Laden bragged that 9/11 had been an economic attack, a way to “bleed” the West, and the Bush administration eagerly took the bait), usurp “wartime” powers from a pliant nation as cleanly as any Orwellian villain, and obtain enough timid Congressional support for his ham-handed invasion of Iraq, which will go down in history as one of America’s most colossal blunders.
 Without the tragedy of 9/11, none of these other tragedies would have been possible, and our world would be very different today.
 Remember budget surpluses?

 We also remember those thousands of innocent people who were brutally murdered on this day, as well as the heroic responders who tried to save as many as they could.
 However meekly it may tend some wounds, bin Laden has finally paid for his crime, thanks to the daring of some brave Americans and their Commander in Chief.
 Have we learned anything?
 It was eight and a half years between the first Trade Center bombing and 9/11.
 Are we due for another attack on the homeland?
 All we can do is contemplate, commemorate, and mourn – for so many, many reasons.